adamjamesreid/mfed/README.md

 * significant_fragments.bed - Fragments which pass the thresholds for significant enrichment

 * volcano_plot.pdf - volcano plot of fold changes against p values

+## More options

+You can make your own GATC fragment file using the script mfed/bin/fragment_genome.py

+When running mfed.nf:
+* *--min_reads* sets the minimum number of reads mapping to a fragment across all samples added together for it to pass the inital filtering (default = 10
+* *--min_length* sets the minimum length in of a fragment for it to pass initial filtering (default = 300)
+* *--control* is the name of the control condition as specified in the samplesheet e.g. damonly
+* *--treatment* is the name of the treatment/fusion condition specified in the samplesheet e.g. hp1fusion
+* *--fc_cut* is the fold change cutoff to consider a fragment as significant (default = 2)
+* *--fdr_cut* is the False Discovery Rate (FDR) cutoff to consider a fragment as significant (default = 0.01)
+* *--outdir* is the directory for the output files (default = outdir)
+* *--anngtf* is a GTF format file of genome annotation for determining the nearest gene
+* *--annlevel* used to determine whether to use gene or transcript features - can be 'gene' or 'transcript' (default = gene)
+* *--annpriority* file used to determine the order of priority of annotations e.g. are you most interested in Promoter or Exon features (default = use the file provided in the repository - annotation_priority.csv

 ## Singularity image